pu2clr/ATU-with-IR-and-Android-for-Magnetic-Loop/README.md

 ### [Servo TG9 Servo](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf)

 Small and lightweight with considerable output power.
 This Servo can rotate approximately 180 degrees, and works like a standard servo.
-The table below show the features of the servo used here.
+The table below shows the features of the servo used here.

 | Feature | Description |
 | ------- | ----------- |